unn-info-tech/ToDoWithDjango/README.md

 - Created CRUD operations for tasks.
 - Learned to design and develop responsive user interfaces.
 - Experienced usage of Django ORM for database management.
+- Collaborated in a team environment, enhancing communication and teamwork.
+- Utilized online tools for effective project management.

 ## Access the Deployed Project
 Access the project's functionalities seamlessly using [link](https://tajmaxpro.pythonanywhere.com/)